-What is a string?
+What is String Manipulation?

-String manipulation is a sequence of characters.
+A string is a sequence of characters, and string manipulation means working with or changing strings.
 They are widely used in Java.
-In java, strings are used to create objects.
-It is not a primitive type and is used to create and store immutable things.
-Simply you can take it as constant because you can’t change it once created.
-In java, we do a lot of things with the help of strings.
+In Java, a string is not a primitive type.
+It is an object used to create and store text (which is immutable).
+Simply put, you can think of a string as a constant because it cannot be changed once created.
+In Java, we do a lot of things with the help of strings.
 You can also think of a string as an array of characters.
-Let us discuss how can we represent a string of “GREEN”?
+Let us see how we can represent the string “GREEN”:

-G | R | E | E | N |
+G R E E N

-Now, before diving deep into string manipulation in java, let’s have a quick talk over some basic things about the string that you need to know.
+Now, before diving deep into string manipulation in Java, let’s have a quick talk over some basic things about the string that you need to know.

 Why do we use Strings?